apache/skywalking/docs/en/debugging/config_dump.md

-# Scratch The OAP Config Dump
+# Dump Effective Initial Configurations

 SkyWalking OAP behaviors could be controlled through hundreds of configurations.
-It is hard to know what is the final configuration as all the configurations could be overrided by system environments.
+It is hard to know what is the final configuration as all the configurations could be override by system environments.

 The core config file [application.yml](../../../oap-server/server-starter/src/main/resources/application.yml) lists all the configurations and their default values.
 However, it is still hard to know the runtime value.

-Scratch is a tool to dump the final configuration.
-It is provided within OAP rest server, which could be accessed through HTTP GET `http://{core restHost}:{core restPort}/debugging/config/dump`.
+Dump Effective Initial Configurations API is designed to help users to understand the effective configurations, no matter they are initialized in the `application.yml`, or override through system environments.
+- URL, `http://{core restHost}:{core restPort}/debugging/config/dump`
+- HTTP GET method.

 ```shell
 > curl http://127.0.0.1:12800/debugging/config/dump